 The people were lovely and friendly right from the start, and the city had a nice, open feel.
 It was a great ending to a thoroughly enjoyable walk.

-The full story of my Land’s End to John O’Groats walk (from chapter one)
+Read my Land’s End to John O’Groats walk (short story)

 Wildwalkinguk is a blog run by myself in spare time, and I pay for its running costs myself.
 I do have some Amazon affiliate links and adverts on the site.
 If you click on these adverts or links and buy what you need (it doesn’t have to be the item I’ve linked to), the company will pay a small commission to us.
 This money goes towards the costs of hosting the blog.
 I would be extremely grateful if you could consider using our links when you next need to buy something from our advertisers.
 Alternatively, you can buy me a coffee here.
 Thank you so much for your support.
 Mark.